 It’s called Chicago Early Learning (CEL), formerly known as “Ready To Learn” or “Preschool for All.”
-The application window opened on April 30, 2019, and will stay open until seats are filled.
+The application window typically opens in April, and will stay open until seats are filled.
 Unlike CPS’s full-time, tuition-based pre-K (TBPK), which requires you to apply directly with each school for admission, the CEL program’s application process is centralized with application sites located throughout the city and tuition is based on a sliding scale.
 You can apply online at www.chicagoearlylearning.org and find out quickly if you have a spot or will be put on a waitlist.

 Here are a few more details about Chicago Early Learning:

 - Programs are either half-day (2.5 – 3 hours) with morning and/or afternoon sessions available at each school, or full-day (7 hours, which CPS has been increasingly adding) options, so be sure to filter your search.
-(The outgoing mayor’s “Universal PreK” for 4-year-olds is gradually being implemented, with 28 sites this fall.)
+(Universal PreK for 4-year-olds is gradually being implemented.)

 - Programs offer a well-rounded and evidenced-based curriculum with assessments to ensure students are on track for kindergarten.